 Rig in SPO 3 are mostly landed in the shark setnet and bottom trawl fisheries directed at a range of species, with additional small amounts landed by Danish seine vessels.
-The commercial catch in SPO 3 has never reached the TACC.
-Two CPUE standardisations were accepted by the Working Group, one based on a shark target setnet fishery and the other based on a mixed target species (barracouta, red cod, tarakihi, stargazer, elephantfish, and gurnard) bottom trawl fishery.
-Both CPUE analyses are extensions of equivalent analyses which have been previously reviewed by the Working Group (SeaFIC 2005a; Starr et al 2008, Starr & Kendrick 2011), although gurnard and elephantfish were added to the target species list for the bottom trawl analysis.
-These two fisheries are modelled separately because they operate at different depth ranges, with rig in the trawl fishery taken strictly as a bycatch while the species is targeted by the setnet fishery.
-These fisheries will clearly have different selectivities, harvesting a different size range of rig, with the setnet fishery taking larger fish while the trawl fishery takes sub-adults.
+Two CPUE standardisations were accepted by the Working Group, one based on a shark target setnet fishery (SN[SHK]) and the other based on a mixed target species (flatfish, barracouta, red cod, tarakihi, stargazer, elephant fish, and gurnard) bottom trawl fishery (BT[All]).
+Two bottom trawl series had previously been constructed from the bottom trawl data, separating the target flatfish data from the target species that are taken at deeper depths.
+However, the switch to daily catch records for each trip showed that the two SPO 3 bottom trawl fisheries (FLA and MIX) had very similar CPUE trends for rig.
+The SINSWG agreed that it would be advisable to perform a single analysis on the full suite of bottom trawl target species.
+The final two fisheries (setnet and trawl) will have different selectivities, harvesting a different size range of rig, with the setnet fishery taking larger fish and the trawl fishery taking juveniles and sub-adults.
 The SPO 3 landing data, regardless of the method of capture, did not exhibit the behaviour observed in SPO 1 of landing to temporary holding receptacles.